neelgokhale/UFCData-Project/README.md

 # UFC Data Science Project

 ![TDA analysis of MLP Classification model](img/title.png) *Pictured above - a TDA network of predicted fight outcomes based on the data retrieved using this tool.
-Refer to [notebook](https://github.com/neelgokhale/UFCData-Project/blob/master/code/ML%20Model.ipynb).*
+Refer to the project [notebook](https://github.com/neelgokhale/UFCData-Project/blob/master/code/ML_Model.ipynb).*

 This project is a composite tool that contains: